Amazon DataSync network requirements - Amazon DataSync

 Amazon DataSync network requirements

 Configuring your network is an important step in setting up Amazon DataSync.
-Your network configuration depends on several factors, such as whether you want information about your storage or are ready to transfer data.
-It's also based on what kind of service endpoint you plan to use for sending data to Amazon.
+Your network configuration depends on several factors, such as what kind of storage systems you're working with.
+It's also based on what kind of DataSync service endpoint that you plan to use.

-Network requirements for self-managed and other cloud storage
+Network requirements for on-premises, self-managed, other cloud, and edge storage

-The following network requirements can apply to on-premises or cloud-based storage systems that you manage or storage services from other cloud providers.
+The following network requirements can apply to on-premises, self-managed, other cloud, and edge storage systems.
+These are typically storage systems that you manage or might be managed by another cloud provider.

 Note

-Depending on your network, you might need to allow traffic on ports other than what's listed here for DataSync to connect with your storage.
+Depending on your network, you might need to allow traffic on ports other than what's listed here for your DataSync agent to connect with your storage.

 From To Protocol Port How it's used by DataSync